awsdocs/aws-transit-gateway-guide/doc_source/tgw-transit-gateways.md

    The range is 4200000000 to 4294967294 for 32\-bit ASNs\.

+   If you have a multi\-region deployment, we recommend that you use a unique ASN for each of your transit gateways\.

 1. For **DNS support**, choose **enable** if you need the VPC to resolve public IPv4 DNS host names to private IPv4 addresses when queried from instances in another VPC attached to the transit gateway\.

 1. For **VPN ECMP support**, choose **enable** if you need Equal Cost Multipath \(ECMP\) routing support between VPN connections\.
 If connections advertise the same CIDRs, the traffic is distributed equally between them\.